Aquaculture of coral: Research and development

 The Mote Marine Laboratory keeps many broodstock colonies at its Tropical Research Laboratory.
 The laboratory website reports that its colonies are grown from fragments rescued from boat groundings and environmental disturbances.
 The corals in the broodstock reserve provide fragments for restoration research.
 Studies are done to determine optimal size, shape and season for restoration.

 Market

 Indonesia and the Philippines supply ~85% of coral reef products.
 Indonesia requires 10% of coral production to be transplanted into the ocean.
 As of 2012, a majority of coral imports to the US were wild-caught, although an increasing proportion were cultured.
 From 1990 to 2010, imports increased by some 8% annually.
-Imports declined thereafter the wake of the Great Recession and from increasing domestic production.
+Imports declined thereafter in the wake of the Great Recession and from increasing domestic production.
 Commercial trade in stony and reef-building corals is regulated by the Convention on International Trade in Endangered Species (CITES).
 In Indonesia, most production is located around airports to speed the shipping process.